AntoineAssal/School-Notes/Process Synchronization.md

 Its value can range over an unrestricted domain.
 It is used to control access to a resource that has multiple instances..

+## Bounded-Buffer Problem
+Also known as the Producer-Consumer Problem